MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

  **Data and geographic region**

-- When users go to Delve, for example by typing **delve.office.com** in a browser, they're automatically redirected to the geographic region where your organization's Microsoft 365 environment is located.
+- When users go to Delve, for example by entering **delve.office.com** in a browser, they're automatically redirected to the geographic region where your organization's Office 365 environment is located.
 After the redirect, a three letter prefix indicating the region is added to the URL, for example **https://nam.delve.office.com** for North America, or **https://eur.delve.office.com** for Europe.

 ## Help users troubleshoot Delve
 <a name="BKMK_DelveTroubleshoot"> </a>

-Use the information in this section to help troubleshoot issues in Delve.
+To help troubleshoot issues with Delve, see the following info.

 - [ Users don't see Delve in the Microsoft 365 app launcher ](delve-for-office-365-admins.md#BKMK_DelveGlobalNav)